 The web page of the Albion Beatnik Bookstore in Oxford: muses and misspills on books, jazz, poetry, stuff like false flags and smoke screen: is randomly decrepid and is neo-bankrupt: is so analogue it's anal.

 She’s Leaving Home on the Beatles’ Sgt Pepper album is one of the more sublime and yet sorrowful songs in their catalogue.
 Like Eleanor Rigby from the earlier Revolver LP it did not include any band instrumental but relied exclusively on a string orchestra (Yesterday employed only a quartet); only two of the Beatles, Paul and John, sang on the track.
 McCartney, in a fit of grandiosity and eager to record his new song, had summoned producer and arranger George Martin with one day’s notice to arrange and record.
-As Martin was busy (in fact producing Cilla Black), an impetuous McCartney briefed Mike Leander, whose day in the sun with Gary Glitter was yet to be.
-Leander had worked already with many in the Beatles’ circle of friendships: with Marianne Faithfull, Joe Cocker and the Rolling Stones (he had scored the tacky arrangement for As Tears Go By), and he had co-written two songs for Peter and Gordon, and he was later to annotate music for the Magical Mystery Tour film.
+As Martin was busy (in fact producing Cilla Black), an impetuous McCartney briefed Mike Leander.
+Leander was to achieve later fame working with Gary Glitter.
+He had already worked already with many in the Beatles’ circle of friendships, with Marianne Faithfull, Joe Cocker and the Rolling Stones (he had scored the tacky arrangement for As Tears Go By), and he had co-written two songs for Peter and Gordon; he was later to annotate music for the Magical Mystery Tour film.
 Leander finished his score in time for the next day’s work in the studio with McCartney, work that was preparatory for George Martin to conduct and produce a few days later.
-In fact Martin was upset by McCartney’s impatient stampeding, and this is the only occasion that Martin was not responsible for a Beatles arrangement until Phil Spector’s desecration of three tracks on the Let It Be album (though these post-date the Beatles as a functioning group).
+Martin was upset by McCartney’s impatient stampeding, and this is the only occasion that Martin was not responsible for a Beatles arrangement until Phil Spector’s desecration of three tracks on the Let It Be album (though these post-date the Beatles as a functioning group).
 Leander’s arrangement is more taut and dense than Martin’s more fleet of foot signature sound might have been, and no doubt Martin would have done a better job.
 However its counter melodies have become integral to the song, its fast paced stiffness reinforced the schizophrenic use of two narrative voices – a passive, impersonal voice and the parents of the song’s subject, who are involved emotionally yet naive and with no self-awareness – and its pace prevented the song lapsing into cloying statement.
 McCartney was often involved in the scoring of arrangements, although hitherto he tended to contribute to individual lines within a song (the french horn solo in For No One or the piccolo trumpet solo in Penny Lane) and not their orchestration other than in descriptive terms; so it is improbable that McCartney was involved heavily in its concept, and it is thought that George Martin, not altogether happy with it, did make some adjustment.
 Endless comment has been made about the differing speeds of the mono and the stereo releases.

 She’s Leaving Home is referred to by George Martin as “not, strictly speaking, a Beatles song at all;” it was, he claimed, “pure McCartney, from start to finish.”
 There is some dissent to this view.
 Lennon and McCartney, as always, were not forensic in their memory.
 McCartney had suggested that Lennon had some input on the chorus melody (or at least the high sustained notes), but I would doubt much more than this, for although one chord only is sustained throughout the first ten bars (McCartney spoke of this being Lennon’s artifice), the melody then develops in a flow of lyricism unlikely to have been within Lennon’s compass.
 Lennon’s footprint can be seen in the lyrics of the chorus perhaps, where the obvious has been ignored: “love is the one thing that money can’t buy” is the anticipated line.
 This would have been an appropriation from their previous pubescent ways and childish patois developed at the Cavern Club and their pre-American jaunts (the days of “money can’t buy me love”), and perhaps to be avoided.
 So “love” is supplanted by the less obvious “fun,” but not just to avoid repetition of the songwriters’ earlier success, rather as a poignant and telling disclosure of parental misinterpretation of their daughter and her reasons for flying from the family coop: fun can so often be bought, but not so with love.